Mushymato/MiscMapActionsProperties/README.md

 ### Furniture Properties

 You can give furniture tile properties (including action and tile actions) and collision using this feature.
 This would let you use all the previous tile properties/actions/touch actions listed with furniture, plus various vanilla properties and actions.
-Besides this, you can also give a collision map to make the furniture passable on some tiles.
+Besides this, you can also give a collision map to make the furniture passable on some tiles and do animations via draw layers.

 To give furniture some properties, add an entry to custom asset `mushymato.MMAP/FurnitureProperties`, [more details here](./docs/furniture-properties.md).